COA Process

 Required for local districts and local landmarks

-In order to protect historic neighborhoods or landmarks such as yours, the City’s Historic Preservation Ordinance establishes a design review requirement to ensure that modifications to the appearance of properties are congruous with the special character of the historic districts and landmarks.
-Thus no one may erect, alter, restore, move, or demolish the exterior portion of any building or other structure, nor undertake significant modifications to landscaping and other site features, without a certificate of appropriateness (COA).
-The COA must be approved prior to the commencement of work.
+In order to protect historic neighborhoods or landmarks, the City’s Historic Preservation Ordinance establishes a design review requirement for Local Historic Districts and Local Landmarks to ensure that modifications to the appearance of properties are congruous with the special character of the historic districts and landmarks.
+The Ordinance provides that no one may erect, alter, restore, move, or demolish the exterior portion of any building or other structure, nor undertake significant modifications to landscaping and other site features, without a certificate of appropriateness (COA) which must be approved prior to the commencement of work.
+The COA application is processed through the city of Hendersonville Planning Department by the Commission Coordinator.

 PROCEDURES FOR REVIEWING APPLICATIONS FOR CERTIFICATES OF APPROPRIATENESS

-A property owner who is considering changes to the exterior of his or her property should contact the Historic Preservation Commission by calling (828) 697-3088 and asking to speak to the Commission Coordinator or by writing P.O.
-Box 1670, Hendersonville, North Carolina 28793, to determine if a COA is required for the project.
+A property owner who is considering changes to the exterior of their property should contact the Commission Coordinator by calling (828) 697-3010 or by email at shayes@hvlnc.gov, to determine if a COA is required for the project.

 TYPES OF PROJECTS